firmworks/FileViewer/docs/index.md

    1. Allowed File Types – a comma delimited list of file types the user is allowed to upload.

-   1. Configuration Name – The name of the File Viewer Configurations Metadata record you want to use to source your tagger screen
+   1. Configuration Name – The name of the FileViewer Configurations Metadata record you want to use to source your tagger screen

    1. Allow Multiple Documents - This box will allow the user to upload multiple documents with oud having to close and reopen the UI.